 Subclass of: F12 Nomen

 Superclass of: F50 Controlled Access Point

 Equal to: E42 Identifier

 Scope note: This class comprises strings or codes assigned to instances of E1 CRM Entity in order to identify them uniquely and permanently within the context of one or more organisations.
 Such codes are often known as inventory numbers, registration codes, etc. and are typically composed of alphanumeric sequences.
 The class E42 Identifier is not normally used for machine-generated identifiers used for automated processing unless these are also used by human agents.
-[Adapted from the Scope Note of CIDOC CRM E42 Identifier ver.
+[Adapted from the Scope Note of

+CIDOC CRM E42 Identifier ver.
 5.0.1]

 Examples: ISSN '0041-5278'

 ISRC 'FIFIN8900116'

 Shelf mark 'Res 8 P 10'

 'Guillaume de Machaut (1300?-1377)' (F50) [a controlled personal name access point that follows the French rules]

-'Guillaume, de Machaut, ca. 1300-1377' (F50) [a controlled personal name access point that follows the AACR rules]
+'Guillaume, de Machaut, ca. 1300-1377' (F50) [a controlled personal name access point that follows the AACR2 rules]

-'Rite of spring (Choreographic work: Bausch)' (F50)
+'Rite of spring (Choreographic work: Bausch)' (F50) [a controlled access point that follows the AACR2 rules]

 Properties: R8 consists of (forms part of): E90 Symbolic Object